 Change the text in 7.3.1.8 as shown:

 The In case of infrastructure BSS operation, the AID field is a value assigned by an AP during association that represents the 16-bit ID of a STA.
-In a mesh BSS operation, the AID field is a value assigned by a mesh STA during mesh peering establishment that represents the 16-bit ID of a neighboring mesh STA.
+In a mesh BSS operation, the AID field is a value assigned by a mesh STA during mesh peering establishment that represents the 16-bit ID of a neighbor peer mesh STA.
 The length of the AID field is 2 octets.
 The AID field is illustrated in Figure 7-26.

 Mesh Power Save Level subfield

-When the Power Management field is 1, the Mesh Power Save Level subfield indicates the mesh power mode of the mesh STA.
-The value 0 in the Mesh Power Save Level subfield indicates that the mesh STA is operating in light sleep mode (see 11C.13.9.3 (Operation in light sleep mode )), the value 1 indicates that the mesh STA is operating in deep sleep mode (see 11C.13.9.4 (Operation in deep sleep mode)).
-When the Power Management field is 0, the Mesh Power Save Level subfield is reserved.
+The Mesh Power Save Level field and the Power Management field in the Frame Control field indicate the mesh power mode of the mesh STA.
+The Power Management field set to 1 and the Mesh Power Save Level subfield set to 0 indicate that the mesh STA is operating in light sleep mode (see 11C.13.9.3 (Operation in light sleep mode )).
+The Power Management field set to 0 and the mesh Power Save Level subfield set to 1 indicate that the mesh STA is operating in deep sleep mode (see 11C.13.9.4 (Operation in deep sleep mode)).
+The Mesh Power Save Level subfield is reserved, if the Power Management subfield is set to 0. .

 Mesh Capability